luzhanghpp/luzhanghpp.github.io/teaching.md

 Graduate level courses:
 1. Instructor for APMA E4001: Principles of Applied Mathematics (Fall 2020 at CU)
 2. Instructor for APMA E4990: Numeriacl Analysis and Optimization (Spring 2021, Fall 2021 at CU)
+3. Instructor for APMA E6302: Numeriacl Analysis of PDE's (Spring 2022 at CU)

 Undergraduate level courses:
 1. Teaching Assistant for Math 3315: Introduction to Scientific Computing (Spring 2019 at SMU)